401(k) For Small Business in St. Charles County, MO

 401(k) Plans

-In any 401(k) plan, employees can contribute through money taken out of their paychecks.
-Most 401(k)s have a diversity of investments that may include mutual funds, index funds, bonds, and company stock.
-Employers can make matching contributions as an additional benefit to employees.
-Most 401(k) plans must follow rigid nondiscrimination requirements, and perform annual tests to ensure the plan doesn't discriminate in favor of highly compensated employees.
-The IRS mandates contribution limits each year; in 2023 that is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.
+In any 401(k) plan, employees can contribute through payroll deductions.
+Most 401(k)s have a diversity of investment options.
+Employers can employers can deposit an equal amount as their employees as an added benefit to employees.
+Most 401(k) plans must meet stringent nondiscrimination requirements, and undergo annual tests to ensure they remain compliant.
+The IRS sets contribution limits each year; in 2023 the limit is $22,500, unless you are 50 or older, in which case you can contribute an additional $7,500 as a catch-up contribution.

-St. Charles County, MO businesses with multiple employees have a few different options in how they set up their 401(k) plan:
+St. Charles County, MO companies with multiple employees have a few different options in how they set up their 401(k) plan:

-• Traditional vs. Roth 401(k) Deferrals — The key difference between traditional and Roth deferrals is when your employees pay taxes on their contributions.
-With a traditional deferral, contributions are tax-deferred, meaning the contributions are made before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
+• Traditional vs. Roth 401(k) Deferrals — Contributions made with a traditional deferral are taxed at different times than with a Roth deferral.
+With a traditional deferral, contributions are tax-deferred, meaning the money is deposited before taxes are taken out, and the employee can then deduct the amount deposited from their taxable income.
 When the money is withdrawn it is taxed as ordinary income at the plan participant's tax rate at the time of withdrawal.

-With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and the savings and any gains can be withdrawn tax-free, as long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
-Roth 401(k)s are becoming more popular as they reduce tax liability in retirement.
+With Roth deferrals, contributions are made with money the employee's already paid taxes on, meaning the money grows tax-free and there are no taxes when the money's withdrawn, so long as the plan participant has been contributing for at least five years and is 59-½ years old when the money is taken out.
+Roth 401(k)s are becoming more popular as they allow employees to diversify their tax exposure in retirement.

-• Safe Harbor Provision — If you decide to set up a Safe Harbor 401(k), as a business owner you would be required to make contributions that are fully vested when made.
-To meet Safe Harbor requirements, you have four possible ways to contribute:
+• Safe Harbor Provision — If you opt for this provision, as an employer you would be required to make contributions that are fully vested when made.
+To meet Safe Harbor requirements, you have four options:

 2. With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.